aharonium/opensiddur.org/posts/posts/the-seder-tefillah-for-shabbat-and-yom-tov-of-kehillat-kol-haneshama-jerusalem_(levi.weiman-kelman_2015-09-25).html.md

 May the new month of _____ which begins for us and for all Israel on _____, be for good.

-May the blessed Holy One bring renewal on this new month for us, and for the whole House of Israel, with life and peace, joy and happiness, deliverance and comfort, and let us say: Amen.
+May the blessed Holy One bring renewal on this new month for us, and for the whole House of Israel, with life and peace, joy and happiness, deliverance and comfort, and let us say: <em>Amen</em>.
 </div>
 </td></tr>